ENHANCE-PET/MOOSE/README.md

 ## ⚙️ Installation

 Kindly copy the code below and paste it on your ubuntu terminal, the installer should ideally take care of the rest.
-Also pay attention to the installation process as the FSL installation requires you to answer some questions.
-A fresh install would approximately take 30 minutes.
+A fresh install would approximately take 10 minutes.

 ```bash